 You can talk about hoards of gold or hoards of food, but when it comes to huge numbers of people, the word you’re looking for is hordes.

-4 Responses to “Hordes of People Shouldn’t Hoard”
+4 thoughts on “Hordes of People Shouldn’t Hoard”

 Good reminder about the two words.